 Avengers: Disassembled and House of M

-During the events of Avengers: Disassembled Wanda had been accidentally told about her children by a tipsy Wasp (Janet Van Dyne, not Hope like in the MCU), restoring her memories.
+During the events of Avengers: Disassembled a tipsy Wasp (Janet Van Dyne) accidentally told Wanda about her children, restoring her memories.
 She was furious that her friends and teammates let her children die and let Agatha tamper with her memories of them, and so she killed Harkness and secretly plotted devastating attacks against them with simulated enemies that led to the deaths of Vision, Hawkeye, and Scott Lang the Ant-Man (it is later revealed he had been saved, teleported away by a future Scarlet Witch).
 It was Doctor Strange who intervened and put Wanda in a coma to stop the threat just as she was revealed as the culprit of the attacks.
 It was here that Doctor Strange declares that chaos magic does not exist and that Wanda’s powers had merely grown to reality warping.

 MCU Wanda, Some Context